soulshake/demo-cruncher/README.md

 the queue "I need more time to work on this; do not make that message visible to other consumers yet").
 If the consumer fails to change the visibility of the message, the message becomes visible again, and can be received by another consumer.
-If a message is received too many times (FIXME: what's the exact behavior here?), it eventually gets moved to the dead letter queue, where it can be inspected to figure out why nobody was able to process it.
+If a message is received too many times (according to the `maxReceiveCount` queue attribute), it eventually gets moved to the dead letter queue, where it can be inspected to figure out why nobody was able to process it.

-The advantage of this method is that it doesn't require to store message state anywhere else than in SQS.
-This is well suited to purely stateless queue consumers.
+The advantage of this method is that it doesn't require storing message state anywhere else than in SQS.
+This is well-suited for purely stateless queue consumers.

-The downside of this method is that if the messages need a lot of processing time, the consumers need to regularly update the message visibility.
+The downside of this method is that if the messages need a lot of processing time, the consumers need to either a) specify, at the moment when they retrieve the message, how long it will take to process it, or b) regularly update the message visibility timeout while processing is still underway.
-This requires to either add some logic to the worker code, or run a "visibility updater" process in parallel to the worker code.
+This requires either adding some logic to the worker code, or running a "visibility timeout updater" process in parallel to the worker code.

-2. Don't leverage SQS native dead letter queue.
+#### 2. Don't leverage SQS native dead letter queue.

-In that case, the consumer would receive messages from the queue, and for each message, it would submit a job to a batch processing system (in our case, Kubernetes is the batch processing system), and immediately delete the messages from the queue.
+In that case, the consumer would receive messages from the queue, and for each message, it would submit a job to a batch processing system (in our case, Kubernetes is the batch processing system), and immediately delete it from the queue.
 If a message processing fails, the message never ends up in the SQS dead letter queue; instead, it ends up showing an error state in our batch processing system.
 (In our case, that's a Kubernetes